South Australian Region Projects and activities

 Birthing in the Pacific

 One of the biggest killers of children under five is the failure of neonatal care, partly due to the lack of skilled birth attendants and appropriate maternal advice.
-The focus of this project is the upskilling and professional development of midwives in PNG and the training of Village Birth Attendants to help reduce the very high rate of infant and maternal mortality in PNG.
+The focus of this project was the upskilling and professional development of midwives in PNG and the training of Village Birth Attendants to help reduce the very high rate of infant and maternal mortality in PNG.

 See Solar Cook Solar